Gene Technology Bill

 How will the kiwifruit industry decide whether to use gene technology or not?

-Zespri will need to seek grower input on whether the New Zealand kiwifruit industry will adopt gene technology such as gene editing.
+It is expected Zespri will seek grower input on whether the New Zealand kiwifruit industry will adopt gene technology such as gene editing.
+To do this, growers need to understand the technology and potential benefits and risks before making decisions about whether they support it or not.

-- Zespri’s perspective on market trends and consumer feedback
+- Zespri’s analysis on market trends (Zespri).